initcron/cicd-labs/chapters/dockerintro.md

   * tag: latest

-You could use below commands to list your images from your local machine and pull the image from docker-hub.
+You could use following commands to list your images from your local machine and pull the image from docker-hub.
 You could even examine the layers of an image  with *history* command.

 ```